alexlop29/distributed-rate-limiting-in-express-js/README.md

 ## About

-Demonstrates how to configure protected routes to enforce rate limting on distributed microservices

-// NOTE: Rename to distributed-rate-limiting-in-express-js
+Demonstrates how to implement a distributed rate-limiting solution across multiple backend tasks using a Redis cache

 ## 🏄 Getting Started